-Baylor Scott & White optometrist William White, OD, said red eyes are typically caused by one of three main factors:
+William White, OD, an optometrist with Baylor Scott & White Medical Center – Temple, said red eyes are typically caused by one of three main factors:

-- Environment, typically allergies, lack of sleep, or exposure to irritants.
+- Environment, such as allergies, a lack of sleep, or exposure to irritants

 “The red appearance is caused by enlargement, or dilation, of the blood vessels, typically in a tissue called the conjunctiva,” Dr. White said.
-“Occasionally, a blood vessel will break and can cause pooling of the blood between the layers.
-Thankfully, this is not usually a problem and just takes a week or two to slowly clear and no treatment is needed.”
+“Occasionally, a blood vessel will break and can cause the pooling of the blood between the layers.
+Thankfully, this is not usually a problem.
+It just takes a week or two to slowly clear, and no treatment is needed.”